dssg/tweedr/README.md

 Tweedr is a [Data Science for Social Good](http://dssg.io/) project, through a partnership with the [Qatar Computational Research Institute](http://qcri.qa/).

+## Problem, solution, data

-See the [Project Overview](https://github.com/dssg/tweedr/wiki) for a more extensive discussion of the problem and proposed solution or check out our [tutorial website](http://tokens.qcri.dssg.io/tweedrtutorial/).
+* For an extensive discussion of the problem and proposed solution, [visit our wiki](https://github.com/dssg/tweedr/wiki).
+* Get start using the tweedr api, [check out our tutorial website](http://tokens.qcri.dssg.io/tweedrtutorial/).

 ## Project layout